History of the MHS

 In the 21st century, the MHS has re-envisioned its role in town life.
 It has made extensive efforts to increase both its presence and its educational outreach.
 In 2010 it began to restore Lee's Academy, to which it had moved its administrative offices.
 That work, aided by generous grants and donations, was completed in 2012.
 In 2013, work began to preserve and protect the Allis-Bushnell House, where the Society had its roots.

-The vision statement, crafted in 2012, reflects the Society's commitment to contribute to a greater appreciation of Madison's distinctive cultural history.
+In 2018, the Society remains committed to contributing to a greater appreciation of Madison's distinctive cultural history.
 Committed to public education that nurtures and sustains a sense of community, the MHS links the past to present and future citizens.